engeir/northern-lights-forecast/README.md

 # northern-lights-forecast
 > A simple northern lights forecast that automatically send an email during substorm events.

+### Use
+Run the script once to input an email address to send from, including password, and the email you want to receive the notification.

+To be able to receive email notification, an email that the script can send from must be added.
+Follow [this](https://realpython.com/python-send-email/#option-1-setting-up-a-gmail-account-for-development) description to get started.

 ### How?
 This script implements an automated Northern Lights forecast by taking advantage of web scraping of the web site of the IMAGE Magnetometer.